ken2190/myutil/testdata/out/docs/doc_das2.md

 <br>
     This function calculates the autoregression for each channel.
 <br>
-    :param x: the input signal.
+    x: the input signal.
 Its size is (number of channels, samples).
 <br>
-    :param settings: a dictionary with one attribute, "autoreg_lag", that is the max lag for autoregression.
+    settings: a dictionary with one attribute, "autoreg_lag", that is the max lag for autoregression.
 <br>
     :return: the "final_value" is a matrix (number of channels, autoreg_lag) indicating the parameters of
 <br>